sagiw70/nextwork-devops-webapp/README.md

 ## Challenges Encountered

-- **Elastic IP setup**: Without it, I couldn't reliably connect VS Code to the instance.
+- **Elastic IP setup- **: Without it, I couldn't reliably connect VS Code to the EC2 instance due to the public IP changing after restarts.
-- **Manual CodeArtifact configuration**: Had to manually create a domain and repository, and fix missing permissions for CodeBuild's IAM role.
+- **Manual CodeArtifact configuration- **: The setup skipped key steps, so I manually created the domain and repository and added missing permissions like sts:GetServiceBearerToken to the CodeBuild role.
-- **CodeDeploy agent**: Required checking logs inside the EC2 instance when deployment failed without a clear error.
+- **CodeDeploy agent troubleshooting- **: Required SSH access to the EC2 instance, checking agent status and reading logs under /opt/codedeploy-agent/deployment-root/deployment-logs to debug silent deployment failures.
-- **IAM roles**: Troubleshooting permissions between CodePipeline and CodeDeploy.
+- **IAM role misconfigurations- **: Fixed missing permissions such as codedeploy:GetApplicationRevision and attached the correct IAM instance profile to the EC2 server.
-- **Lifecycle event errors**: Resolved by attaching the correct IAM instance profile and security group.
+- **Deployment group filtering issues- **: Solved by assigning the correct EC2 tag (e.g., Name: NextWorkCodeDeployEC2Stack::WebServer) to match the deployment group.
-- **Index.jsp not updating**: Solved by checking if the correct EC2 instance was in use and ensuring `.war` override.
+- **SSH access issues- **: Resolved by editing the EC2 security group to allow inbound traffic on port 22 and meeting EC2 Instance Connect prerequisites.
-- **Accidental nested Git repo**: Cleaned up with `.gitignore`.
+- **Accidental nested Git repo- **: Removed the embedded repository and added it to .gitignore to clean up the project structure.